Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches components based on name or description using semantic similarity.
-This distinguishes it from sibling search tools like search_docs and search_pipeline that target different resources.
+The description clearly states it searches for components based on name or description using semantic similarity.
+This verb-resource pair is distinct from sibling tools like 'search_pipeline' or 'search_docs', which target other entities.
+The inclusion of 'using semantic similarity' adds specificity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.